iconify/documentation/documents/pages/api/providers.md

 /^[a-z0-9]+(-[a-z0-9]+)*$/;
 ```

-That regular expression means name must start with character or number, followed by mix of characters, numbers and dash.
-Other charactersx are not allowed.
+That regular expression means name must start with character or number, followed by mix of characters, numbers and hyphen.
+Other characters are not allowed.

 ## Adding API provider